Qumulo/LogFilter/README.md

     }
 ]
 ```
-You can define protocol type and port number according to your configuration the target definitions.
+You can define a protocol type and a port number according to the configuration of your target definitions.

 2. Log forwarding to another machine for specified log details

-If you define any parameters in **log details**, this means you want to filter for Qumulo logs only for the defined log definitions and forward them to another machine.
+If you define any parameter in the **log details**, this indicates that you want to filter the Qumulo logs for the defined log definitions and forward them to another machine.
 Example:
 ```
 [
     {